How to Give Birth Without An Epidural

-In my opinion, you don’t need to know every minute detail of what’s going on “down there” while you labor.
+In my opinion, you don’t need to know every single detail of what’s going on “down there” while you labor.

-In fact, I strongly feel like this can potentially work against you, too, and take your focus off of what matters.
+In fact, I strongly feel like this can potentially work against you and take your focus off what really matters.

 Instead of focusing on all the details, focus on your instincts and on the things you can totally control.

 10 Tips to Give Birth Without An Epidural